OER: Offline Experience Replay for Continual Offline Reinforcement Learning: Experiments

 \paragraph{Evaluate MBES:} Firstly, our method OER is compared with eleven baselines on two kinds of qualities M-R and M. Since our OER comprises MBES and DBC, six experience selection approaches are added with DBC for a fair comparison.
 The overall results are reported in Table \ref{Performance MBES}, in terms of PER and BWT on three sequential tasks.
 From Table \ref{Performance MBES}, we draw the following conclusions: 1) Our OER method outperforms all baselines for all cases, indicating the effectiveness of our MBES scheme; 2) Our OER method demonstrates greater superiority on M-R dataset than on M dataset, indicating that M-R dataset has a larger distribution shift than M dataset, and MBES addresses such shift; 3) Random+DBC performs better than the other five baselines because these five experience selection schemes are dedicated for online but not offline scenarios.
 Furthermore, Fig. \ref{Diff} shows the learning process of Ant-Dir on five sequential tasks.
 From Fig.\ref{maxmatch} - \ref{randommr}, Fig.\ref{dc} - \ref{dcmr} and Supplementary Material, we can observe that compared with baselines, our OER demonstrates less performance drop with the increment of tasks, indicating that OER can better solve the catastrophic forgetting.

 \paragraph{Evaluate DBC:} Secondly, our method OER is compared with five baselines.
-Similarly, continual learning approaches are added with MBES for a fair comparison, and the overall performance is reported in Table \ref{Performance DBC}.
-From Table \ref{Performance DBC}, we draw the following conclusions: 1) Our OER method outperforms all baselines, indicating the effectiveness of our DBC scheme; 2) Four continual learning methods perform not well due to the forgetting problem; 3) MBES+BC performs the worst due to the inconsistency of two policies $\pi$ and $\mu_n$ in Section \ref{DBClabel}.
+Similarly, continual learning approaches are added with MBES for a fair comparison, and the overall performance is reported in Table \ref{Performance DBC} and the Supplementary Material.
+From Table \ref{Performance DBC} and the Supplementary Material, we draw the following conclusions: 1) Our OER method outperforms all baselines, indicating the effectiveness of our DBC scheme; 2) Four continual learning methods perform not well due to the forgetting problem; 3) MBES+BC performs the worst due to the inconsistency of two policies $\pi$ and $\mu_n$ in Section \ref{DBClabel}.
 From Fig.\ref{ewc} - \ref{dcmr} and Supplementary Material, we can observe that our OER can learn new tasks and remember old tasks well; other continual learning methods can only learn new tasks but forget old tasks, while BC cannot even learn new tasks.